beardedio/docker-proxy/README.md

 By default Docker-Proxy with automatically route traffic based on the containers name when using port 80 inside the container.

-## Custom DNS Name/Port
+## Additional Domains Names

-To override the domain or port for routing to a container, add these env vars `VIRTUAL_HOST` &/or `VIRTUAL_PORT` to the list of environment variables to your container.
+To add additional domain names to a container, add this env var `VIRTUAL_HOST` to the list of environment variables to your container.
+To add more then one domain add more env vars like `VIRTUAL_HOST_1` &/or `VIRTUAL_HOST_blah`

+You can also specify a port along with the domain name by using the format `VIRTUAL_HOST=mycoolhost.test:443`

+## Override default port

+To override the default port looked for inside a container add the env var `VIRTUAL_PORT`

 Here is a docker-compose.yml example
 ```yaml